daodinhthe1989-blip/kdpeasy-storybook-prompt-kit/README.md

    `.txt`.
 Each page prompt repeats the FROZEN-match rule and asks for a **fresh pose / expression / camera angle for that page**.
-With text: the story text is drawn onto the page, a "text position" control (AUTO/TOP/BOTTOM/LEFT/RIGHT) appears, and `TEXT_SAFE` forces a >=12% empty margin around the text plus a modest (never oversized) type size - trial users reported text creeping into the top edge and printing too big.
+With text: the story text is drawn onto the page, a "text position" control (AUTO/TOP/BOTTOM/LEFT/RIGHT) appears, and `TEXT_SAFE` keeps a >=10% empty margin so the text never touches an edge.
+The type size is set to a **read-aloud size** (fill most of the text area over 2-4 lines) - v3.1 briefly told it to shrink, one tester then found it too small, so v3.1.1 keeps the margin rule but drops the shrink language.
 No-text mode: the page is illustration only, the control is hidden, and the prompt hard-forbids any text/letters/numbers.
 B&W pages carry `LINE_ART_LOCK` + a one-line `COLORING_REMINDER`;
    color pages carry `COLOR_INTERIOR_LOCK`.
 No page numbers (added at the PDF-layout stage).